fdantasr/today-task/README.md

-## Today's Task is an open source and White-label web application that helps teams be more productive.
+## Today's Task is an open source and White-label web app that provides a simple and fast space to better communicate with your clients on freelance projects.

 ### Features I'm working on:
 - Login